 Who can get one: Some lenders offer bad credit loans with no minimum credit score.
 But they do consider your job history, education, and any free cash flow you have.
 Applicants must be at least 18 years old.

 Where to apply for one:

-Nectar is one of the best options for bad credit personal loans.
+Instant Finance is one of the best options for bad credit personal loans.
 Choose the amount you need and how you want to repay your loan.
 There are weekly, fortnightly, and monthly options.
-You can also choose loan terms between six months and four years.
+You can also choose loan terms up to three years.

 A car loan is specific to those wishing to purchase a car.
 You will receive your money from the lender in a lump sum to pay for the car, and then you pay back that money over time with interest.

 How much it costs: Car loan interest rates are usually between 3% and 10%.
 There can be origination fees associated with obtaining a car loan.
 This origination fee is usually about 1% to 2% of the loan amount.